-If your horn sounds two or three chirps when unlocking your vehicle with the Remote Lock Control transmitter (if you have that option), the alarm was triggered while you were away.
+If your horn sounds two or three chirps when unlocking your vehicle with the key chain transmitter (if you have that option), the alarm was triggered while you were away.
 Check the vehicle before entering.

 Tilt Steering Wheel

 A tilt steering wheel allows you to adjust the steering wheel before you drive.